dekuNukem/RGBeeb/README.md

 make sure the cable you use is thick enough to carry at least 2A of current, and double check you didn't accidently cross the 5V and GND and short them. also make sure the exposed conductor is not shorting on nearby traces and components.

 with the posts removed and new cabling in the back, I can now simply plug it into the terminal blocks on ATX4VC and power the motherboard that way.

-### reLOCATING pin headers

-As the connectors on the back of the motherboard were blocking the floppy drive, I simply desoldered and replaced them with straight headers. they will still work but takes less space.
-You The desoldering can be a bit harsh on the PCB, so dont do this unless you run into unavoidable space constrains.

-I also desoldered the keyboard pin header and installed it upside down, so the long end is pointing downwards. this way I can connect the keyboard cable from behind through the cutout on the ATX RGB adaptor plate, elinating another item to block the backlight. anything for that clean look!

 ## Putting it all together